Name: Ken Norton

 - "These words (from Napoleon Hill's Think and Grow Rich) were the final inspiration in my victory over Ali: Life's battles don't always go to the stronger or faster man, but sooner or later the man who wins is the man who thinks he can."

-- Ken Norton's page at the Cyber Boxing Zone
+- Norton's page at the Cyber Boxing Zone

-- "Hypnotist Aided Norton - Confidence Key To Upset Of Ali" Associated Press, April 2, 1973
+- "Hypnotist Aided Norton - Confidence Key To Upset Of Ali" Toledo Blade, April 2, 1973

 - "The Man Who 'Whupped' Muhammad Ali", Ebony, June 1973

 - "Norton Has Philosophy Of Success" Lewiston Morning Tribune, July 28, 1973